Tang Kai: ONE Featherweight World Champion

 Tang faced Thanh Le for the ONE Featherweight World Championship at ONE 160 on August 26, 2022.
 He won the bout via unanimous decision and capture the ONE Featherweight Championship.

 The rematch between Tang and Le for the ONE Featherweight World Championship was scheduled on July 15, 2023, at ONE Fight Night 12.
 However, Tang withdraw from the bout due to knee injury.
 After Le won the interim champion at ONE Fight Night 15, the fight was rescheduled in a unification bout on March 1, 2024, at ONE 166.
 He retained the title via technical knockout in round three.
 This win earned the $50,000 Performance of the Night awards.

 In the second title defense, Tang faced Akbar Abdullaev on January 11, 2025, at ONE Fight Night 27.
 At the weigh-ins, Abdullaev failed two hydration tests and came in at 156.75 pounds.
 The bout proceeded as a non-title contest and he was fined 20% of his purse which went to Tang.
 He lost the fight via technical knockout in the round five.

+Kai officially faced Shamil Gasanov for his second title defense at ONE Fight Night 43, on May 16, 2026.
+He won the fight via technical knockout, due to a leg kick and punches.
+After the fight, he wad given a $50,000 Performance of the Night award bonus, making it his third inside the promotion.